Niggelgame/smt-benchmark/README.md

 ## Visualizing the results

 The benchmark results are in the form of a JSON file.
 The `script` directory contains samples of how this data can be used to create visualizations using `matplotlib`.

+## Running in Docker
+The repository can be run in a amd64 Docker container.
+The `Dockerfile` is set up to install the required dependencies.

+To build the docker image, run in the repository directory

+`docker build . -t buildsmtbench`

+To then interactively use it, run

+`docker run -it --rm buildsmtbench bash`

+You can then enter the preinstalled venv using `source venv/bin/activate` and run the tests as described above.